sanderdemeyer/Astrofysische_Groep_1/README.md

 2. ```general```: These are integrators defined as a new class: ```General_integrator```.
 These integrators are defined using Butcher tableau's and used in the ```integrate_general``` function (see further).

 Some functions are defined to run the simulation:
 * ```integrate```: This function takes some given N-body initial conditions and calculates their trajectories and total energy for a given maximum time using a given integrator and initial timestep.
-All integrators can be used with an adaptive timestep and if ADAPTIVE_RK45 is ture RK45 will be used.
+All integrators can be used with an adaptive timestep and if ADAPTIVE_RK45 is true then RK45 will be used.
 The available integrators are:
     - Forest Ruth
     - Forward Euler
     - Heun